-There is a wide range of accommodation within Exeter, including five star B&B's, four star hotels, travel accommodation and hostels.
+There is a wide range of accommodation within Exeter, including top quality B&Bs, hotels, travel accommodation and hostels.

 The M5 finishes/starts on the ouskirts of Exeter, with easily signposted routes into the city, or to the nearest Park & Ride.

 The A330/A303 provides an excellent scenuc route into Exeter from Somerset, Dorset.